Academic Calendar

 Major: A planned selection of courses in a particular subject; usually between 6.0 and 8.0 units of a 15 unit degree or between 8.0 and 10.0 units of a 20 unit degree.

-Minor: A secondary area of study within a degree; usually 3.0 units of credit.
+Minor: A secondary area of study within your degree.
+Minors consist of 3 units.

 myMount: myMount is the University’s Web interface that allows students to search the class timetable, register and pay for courses, view a statement of financial account, and access grades.